On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Adversarial Transferability Among Neural Models

-Our major findings on the transferability among different neural models are summarized as follows: \begin{itemize}[leftmargin=*] \item No matter what attack algorithm or dataset is used, the input form has the greatest impact on the adversarial transferability, followed by the architecture, word embeddings, and model capacity. \item The adversarial examples generated using BERTs slightly transfer worse than others, but BERTs show much more robust to adversarial examples produced using other models.
-We found that BERTs tend to distribute their ``attention'' over more words than others, which make it harder to change their predictions by perturbing just few words. \item Adversarial transfer is not symmetric, and the transferability rates of intra-model adversarial examples are consistently higher than those of inter-model ones. \item PWWS generally tends to overfit to specific local models more severely than GA algorithm since GA introduces some randomness into the generation process, which prevents its generated examples from overfitting to specific weaknesses of local models. \item Character-based models are more robust to transfer attacks than those taking words or sub-words as input, and their adversarial examples also transfer much worse than others. \item Pre-trained models show to be more robust against black-box transfer attacks no matter their word embeddings or other parameters or both are pre-trained with large-scale text data. \end{itemize}
+Some findings on the adversarial transferability among models are summarized below: \begin{itemize}[leftmargin=*] \item No matter what attack algorithm or dataset is used, the tokenization scheme has the greatest impact on the adversarial transferability, followed by the netowrk architecture, embedding type, and model capacity in the order of importance. \item The adversarial transfer is not symmetric, and the transferability rates of intra-model adversarial examples are consistently higher than those of inter-model ones. \item Pre-trained neural models show to be more robust against black-box transfer attacks no matter their word embeddings or other parameters or both are pre-trained with large-scale text data. \item The adversarial examples produced by attacking BERTs transfer slightly worse than others, but BERTs show much more robust to transfer adversarial attacks.
+We found that BERTs tend to distribute their ``attention'' over more words than others, which makes it harder to change their predictions by perturbing just few words.
+Similar observation has been observed in \cite{hsieh2019robustness}. \item Character-based models are more robust to transfer attacks than those taking words or sub-words as input, but their adversarial examples also transfer much worse than others. \item Among the models from BERT family, the models pre-trained with more data show to be more robust against black-box transfer attacks using the models pre-trained with less data, while the adversarial examples produced by attacking the former transfer slightly better than the latter. \end{itemize}